 Contact your property manager directly.
-If you are unable to reach your property manager, you may also submit a request to the office by emailing email@example.com or 206-621-2037.
+If you are unable to reach your property manager, you may also submit a request to the office by emailing firstname.lastname@example.org or calling 206-621-2037.

 The remaining roommates need to have the financial means to qualify without a roommate.
 Otherwise, it is best to find a replacement roommate who will financially qualify, and the remaining roommates agree to the swap.
 Talk to your property manager about the changes as early in the process as you can so they can help you and your roommates find qualified applicants and sign the appropriate documents.